-At Doctors Express of Danbury we have seen people coming in to our urgent care center with heart attack-like symptoms.
+At AFC Urgent Care Danbury we often see people coming in to our urgent care center with heart attack-like symptoms.
 People are often confused about whether they are having a heart attack, as the symptoms of a heart attack are very similar to other conditions, such as indigestion or an anxiety attack.
-In this Doctors Express Medical Minute learn how you can tell whether or not you are having a heart attack or something much less severe.
+In this Medical Minute learn how you can tell whether or not you are having a heart attack or something much less severe.

 heart attacks begin with subtle, sometimes confusing, symptoms, which may only start out as discomfort, not as pain.
 Chest discomfort may come and go.
 Don’t be tempted to downplay your symptoms or brush them off as indigestion or anxiety.